 So today when I got out of bed and remembered that I had fresh croissants bought late yesterday afternoon, I started making another batch of fig jam while I was still in my nightie.
 This is the problem with working from home.
 Sometimes I get distracted by the call of the kitchen.

 But this time, I decided to get scientific.
 I measured and wrote down my recipe so that I might stand a chance of remembering how I made it.
 This, I have to say, is the BEST fig jam I’ve ever tasted.
-It works perfectly all by itself as jam but it is brilliant paired with savoury.
+It works perfectly all by itself as jam but it pairs brilliantly with savoury.
 Incredible on a hot croissant with sharp cheddar, melted.
 I used a big spoonful of jam.
 It’s rich and a little sweeter and the flavour is more rounded than the last batch.
 More of a jam and less of chutney.
 But still the perfect accompaniment on savoury sandwiches.
 Note that I left the ginger and cinnamon out of the second batch – and I liked it better without them.
 Plus I think the colour is nicer.

 The great thing is that you can use dried figs, frozen cranberries, and the fruit you have on hand – apples, pears, even an orange – to make this jam.
 And it’s easy too.
 I tasted the jam part way through cooking and decided it would be the perfect hot fruit salad – so that recipe will be coming soon too.
 Served with whipped cream it would be an incredibly elegant dessert.
 As for the jam – eat it on toast, on scones, in a Victoria Sandwich cake with whipped cream, on sandwiches, on a cheese platter, spooned over Brie and baked…. or give it away as gifts.
 Who wouldn’t want a jar of homemade fig jam?

 - 2-200gram packages dried figs (I used Turkish figs)

 - 4 good sized cooking apples (or use apples and pears)